TCL C7L Review

 7.5/10

-After conducting a professional calibration, we were able to significantly improve the situation in the factory mode Filmmaker Mode.
-Following our adjustments, errors in the ColorChecker test and across the entire wide colour gamut fell below the threshold of human perception – that is, below a value of 3, which is truly an excellent result.
-The TCL C7L definitely benefits from such an operation in terms of colour fidelity, and this is difficult to dispute.
-However, the management of brightness in HDR content post-calibration does not look as good.
-As I described earlier – even though we set up this model appropriately, when we turn on real film scenes on the television, it manages its brightness in quite a peculiar way.
-It often highlights certain elements on the screen contrary to the creator's intention, which can be clearly seen in the EOTF graphs measured in specific films.
-Despite this defect – or rather the specific trait of this television – one cannot deny that after calibration, the C7L was able to reproduce colours completely accurately.
+After professional calibration we managed to greatly improve the situation in the factory Filmmaker Mode.
+After our corrections, the errors in the ColorChecker test and across the wide colour gamut fell below the threshold of human perception, that is below a value of 3, which is a very good result.
+The TCL C7L definitely benefits from such a procedure in terms of colour fidelity, and it's hard to deny.
+Brightness management for HDR content looks a little worse after calibration, though.
+As I described earlier, even though we set this model up correctly, when you play real film scenes the TV can handle its brightness in a rather peculiar way.
+It often brightens some elements on screen contrary to the creator's intent, which is clearly visible in the EOTF traces measured from specific films.
+Despite this defect, or rather a specific characteristic of the television, one thing you can't fault is that after calibration the C7L was able to reproduce colours accurately.

 Review TCL C7L section Colors after calibration